akensert/kaggle-siim-isic-melanoma-classification/README.md

 ### Training and predicting

-Navigate to `src/` and specify configuration in config.
+Navigate to `src/` and specify configurations in `config.py`.
 Then, run from terminal: `python finetune.py` to train the model(s) and make predictions on test set.